-- The Court interpreted California's wage precedents and policy as placing the burden on the business to prove that a worker is an independent contractor rather than an employee, otherwise the worker will be presumed to be an employee. - To meet its burden under the ABC Test, a business must establish each of three ABC factors:

-(A) that the worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact;(B) that the worker performs work that is outside the usual course of the hiring entity's business; and (C) that the worker is customarily engaged in an independently established trade, occupation, or business.

-- Under the ABC Test, the failure of a business to establish any one of the three factors means that a worker will be determined to be an employee and not an independent contractor as a matter of law. - The Court's ruling specifically applies to claims stemming from California's Wage Orders, but the Court left open whether this test would also apply to other statutes, such as those governing claims for failure to pay workers' business expenses (Cal.
+- The Court interpreted California's wage precedents and policy as placing the burden on the business to prove that a worker is an independent contractor rather than an employee, otherwise the worker will be presumed to be an employee. - To meet its burden under the ABC Test, a business must establish each of three ABC factors: - (A) that the worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact; - (B) that the worker performs work that is outside the usual course of the hiring entity's business; and - (C) that the worker is customarily engaged in an independently established trade, occupation, or business. - Under the ABC Test, the failure of a business to establish any one of the three factors means that a worker will be determined to be an employee and not an independent contractor as a matter of law. - The Court's ruling specifically applies to claims stemming from California's Wage Orders, but the Court left open whether this test would also apply to other statutes, such as those governing claims for failure to pay workers' business expenses (Cal.
 Labor Code sect.
 2802).

-The ABC Test is undoubtedly much simpler to apply than the nowreplaced Borello control test, under which numerous factors had to be considered for the analysis, and the importance of any one factor was to be determined by courts or agencies on a case-by case basis.
+The ABC Test is undoubtedly much simpler to apply than the now-replaced Borello control test, under which numerous factors had to be considered for the analysis, and the importance of any one factor was to be determined by courts or agencies on a case-by case basis.
 (S.G.
 Borello & Sons, Inc. v.
 Dept. of Industrial Relations (1989) 48 Cal.3d 341 [Borello])

 However, the ABC Test is far broader in its reach than the Borello test, purposefully so the Supreme Court stated, and will likely result in many more workers being unable to meet the requisite test to be classified as an independent contractor.
+This change is especially significant for California physicians, many of whom are classified as independent contractors.